Iron Brand image

 3. Abstract marks

-Abstract logos are unique, geometric designs that don’t directly represent an object but create strong brand associations
+Abstract logos are unique, geometric designs that don’t directly represent an object but create strong brand associations.
+The Pepsi swirl and Nike swoosh are iconic examples that have become synonymous with their brands.

 When to use it: These are great for businesses wanting to convey innovation, creativity, or a more dynamic identity.